stkent/amplify/README.md

 The generic type `T` must be one of: `Integer`, `Long`, or `String`.
 The type you select will depend on which tracked event aspect (time, count, etc.) you wish to apply this check to.

 ## Prompt UI

+To provide fully-custom views for each phase of the typical prompt flow, implement the `IPromptView` interface and pass an instance of this implementation to one of the `promptIfReady` methods.
+You should save the presenter injected into your custom class via the `setPresenter` method, and communicate user-driven events to the presenter within your custom view.
+See the `BasePromptView` for a sample implementation in which all questions are assumed to share a common view structure.

+To provide a totally custom experience in which _amplify_ does not manage the prompt/rating/feedback UI flows at all, replace any calls to `promptIfReady` with calls to `shouldPrompt`.
+This method will evaluate all rules and provide a boolean that indicates whether every provided rule is currently satisfied.
+You may then use this hook to begin your own feedback request flow.

 # Case Studies